 Never Cover Your Mattress With Harsh Chemicals

-Steps to Prevent Bed Bugs
+Steps to Prevention

 - Keep all wood piles and debris away from your house.